jonayGodoy/Clases_De_Iniciacion/README.md

 Exercises created in my classes of introduction TDD

-The folders with the direct auxiliary were created during the classes so they can be unfinished
+The folders with the "direct" auxiliary were created during the classes so they can be unfinished